EAQuant: Enhancing Post-Training Quantization for MoE Models via Expert-Aware Optimization: Introduction

 \section{Introduction}

-Recent advancements in large language models (LLMs) have been significantly influenced by the Mixture-of-Experts (MoE) architecture~\cite{olmoe2024,jiang2024mixtralexperts,dai2024deepseekmoeultimateexpertspecialization,xue2024openmoeearlyeffortopen,zhu2024llamamoebuildingmixtureofexpertsllama,deepseekai2024deepseekv2strongeconomicalefficient,deepseekai2025deepseekv3technicalreport}, which leverages dynamic routing mechanisms to scale model parameters efficiently while maintaining sub-linear increases in computational requirements.
-MoE models achieve superior performance by activating only a subset of expert networks based on input-specific needs, thereby enabling the development of larger models within the constraints of limited computational resources.
-However, despite their efficiency during training, MoE models face substantial challenges in deployment due to high memory and computational overhead~\cite{Cai_2025,liu2025surveyinferenceoptimizationtechniques}.
-Specifically, the need to load all experts into memory simultaneously, even when only a few are activated, results in significant memory bandwidth constraints and increased inference costs.
-These challenges necessitate the exploration of effective compression techniques to reduce memory and computational demands, thereby facilitating the deployment of MoE models on resource-constrained devices.
+Recent advancements in large language models (LLMs) have been driven by the Mixture-of-Experts (MoE) architecture~\cite{muennighoff2025olmoe,jiang2024mixtralexperts,xue2024openmoe,qwen15moe,dai2024deepseekmoe,liu2024deepseekv3}, which employs dynamic routing to scale parameters efficiently with sublinear computational growth.
+By activating only a subset of expert networks based on input requirements, MoE enables larger models within limited computational budgets.
+However, deployment challenges persist due to high memory and computational overhead~\cite{Cai_2025,liu2025survey}.
+The requirement to load all experts into memory simultaneously, even when only a few are active, creates memory bandwidth bottlenecks and increases inference costs.
+These issues highlight the need for effective compression techniques to reduce resource demands for practical deployment on constrained devices.